mvelezz/OpenGL-3D-Graphics-Envrionment/README.md

 # CS_330

 I have learned many new skills while working on this project.
-One of the most important skills I tooka away is the ability to move 3D object around in a 3D scene.
+One of the most important skills I took away is the ability to move 3D object around in a 3D scene.
 There are many jobs that require you to have knowledge of 3D scenes, so this is something very useful for me.
 The design process I followed was to first ensure I could get everything working at a basic level, and then start adding new things.
 I was able to change the shapes, add textures, add a camera, and add lighting.
 I was able to do all of this one at a time to ensure everything would work together.
 I believe building things in small sections is a great practice for any programming project.